 Built during the Yuan dynasty (1271-1368), Zhuanta hutong (砖塔胡同) is the first recorded hutong in Beijing, with a history of over 700 years.
 It lies near the West Forth Archway and is known as the “root of Beijing hutong”.

 Although with the development of the city, more and more hutongs have been replaced by modern buildings, in the eyes of old Beijingers and travelers alike, hutongs still provide the most representative example of neighborhood life in Beijing.

 Lao She Teahouse provides an antique flavor and Beijing-style environment.
 You will learn the most practical Chinese words and explanations of local culture from a bilingual teacher with a Mandarin teaching certificate.

 Mahjong is a game for four players that originated in China.
 It first became popular during the Ming dynasty (1368-1644).
 It is a game involving skill, strategy, and calculation, as well as a certain degree of luck.
 Your teacher will share some of the skills with you in your class in the hutong.

 Cricket culture in China is endowed with a 2,000-year history of both singing insects and fighting crickets.
 It is a traditional culture in Beijing.
 You’ll visit the home of a cricket enthusiast in the hutong, who is engrossed in the hobby of raising crickets.

 4. Folk Art

-When you visit a hutong family, you’ll have opportunity to learn some traditional folk art from your hosts: paper cuts, facial makeup for Chinese opera, Chinese knotting, painting or calligraphy.
+When you visit a hutong family, you’ll have the opportunity to learn some traditional folk art from your hosts: paper cuts, facial makeup for Chinese opera, Chinese knotting, painting, or calligraphy.
 Choose one according to your interests.